marcelcure/fusion-python-utils/utils/FsnStakingToMainWallet/README.md

+Before you run the code, you need to make your Fusion staking wallet's private key available, so that the programme can send your FSN.
+To do this get your private key (e.g. using myfusionwallet.com) and then :-

+export FSN_PRIVATE_KEY='XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'

 You can run the code on your VPS now.
 A good way to do this is to use the 'screen' utility, or you can run it in the background using &